RapGameDerrida/The-Rhizomatic-Library-CoQ-mod/README.md

 # Licenses, forking, and other bothersome matters

 Since this is my first public mod, and given that it primarily contains prose rather than lines of code, **the mod is released under a Creative Commons license.
 In this case, CC BY-NC-SA 4.0.** To view a copy, visit https://creativecommons.org/licenses/by-nc-sa/4.0

 Clearly put, **commercial use is not allowed**.
-The license is primarily there to prevent unknown entities from grabbing the text and monetizing it without permission.
-This seems  crucial as I intend to open up the mod to contributors down the road, and want to ensure their fiction work is protected.
+Forking, remixing, editing, etc. is more than fine.
+This distinction seems crucial as I intend to open up the mod to contributors down the road, and want to ensure their fiction writing (as well as my own) is protected.

-**If you're a Qud modder, please, feel free to remix, tweak, clone, edit, etc.**

 I am 100% open to suggestions re: best license to use in this scenario, particularly from experienced modders.
 DMs open on Twitter.